Bankruptcy and Divorce

 It is not uncommon to file bankruptcy after a divorce.
 You or your ex-spouse may not be able to keep up with payments on a single salary.
 It happens, it’s a legitimate reason to look for relief through bankruptcy.

 Money is a big stress factor in many relationships.
-Sometimes a couple that has money problems will think that the answer to their problems is divorce.
+Sometimes a couple with money problems think they can solve the debt through divorce.
 Each spouse is likely to believe that the other is mostly responsible for the couple’s money problems.
 This belief may or may not be true.
 One thing is true, you can divorce your spouse, but you can’t divorce the debts incurred during your marriage.

 When either party contemplates bankruptcy, one consideration is the timing of the filing and whether the parties should file a joint bankruptcy before or during the divorce, or an individual bankruptcy before, during, or after the divorce.
 Your creditors are not part of the divorce, and the family court cannot alter, modify or revise the contract between debtors and creditors.
 Any joint debt discharged by one party will leave the other party solely liable, exposed to collection efforts and law suits, and will often force the other spouse to repay or file bankruptcy.